getnamingo/registry/README.md

 - **Database Compatibility**: Fully supports MySQL/MariaDB and offers beta support for PostgreSQL, providing flexibility to match users' technical needs and infrastructure for seamless integration and peak performance.

-- **GDPR-Compliant Database Encryption**: Supports comprehensive database encryption to ensure GDPR compliance.
-For more details, see our [Encryption Guide](docs/encryption.md).
+- **GDPR & NIS2 Compliance**: Namingo supports both GDPR and NIS2 requirements, including contact validation and encrypted data storage.
+For implementation details, see our [Encryption Guide](docs/encryption.md).

 - **Automation Scripts**: Ensures the continuous and smooth operation of the registry by performing routine checks and operations.
 Included scripts for spec 11 abuse monitoring; automated approval of domain transfers; contact and host cleanup; backup processing and upload; domain lifetime status change; generation and upload of RDE deposits, LORDN file, ICANN's monthly reports, invoices; email dispatcher system; statistics generation; TMCH and URS processing; zone generator and signing.

 ### Optional components